illinois-impact/ece408_project/README.md

 Your implementation will be partially graded on its performance relative to other optimized implementations from the class.

 Your implementation must work with `rai -p <project-folder> --submit=final`.
-This means all your source files must be in `ece408_src`, and your implementation must work when they are copied to `src/operator/custom` in the mxnet tree, and `make` is invoked on the mxnet tree.
+This means all your source files must be in `ece408_src`, and your implementation must work when they are copied to `src/operator/custom` in the MXNet tree, and `make` is invoked on the MXNet tree.
 This is done in the provided `rai_build.yml`.
 Likewise, the provided `final.py` provides an example of the script that will be used to time your implementation.